bhupendra-chouhan/NamasteReact/readme.md

 1) The useEffect statements runs by default after every render of the component.
 2) The useEffect statements is executed whenever one of the state variables changes.
 3) The useEffect Hook allows you to perform side effects in your components.
 Some examples of side effects are: fetching data, directly updating the DOM, and timers.
-4) If there is not dependency array, that means useEffect will be called on every component render
+4) If there is not dependency array, that means useEffect will be called on every component has rendered
 5) Syntax With v/s without dependency array:
     a.
 Syntax without dependecy array:
       useEffect(()->{})
     b.
 Syntax with dependecy array:
       useEffect(()->{}, [])
+6) The useEffect function runs after the component has rendered and every time one of the dependencies in the array has changed since the last render.
+It does not directly get called on every re-render of the component itself; rather, it responds to changes in the specified dependencies.
 ```

 ### What are CORS(Cross-Origin Resource sharing) policies?
 What happend when CORS are enabled?